codeoverflow-org/nodecg-io-docs/docs/samples/irc.md

     }
     ```

-    Where you may want to change the numbers of the nick to be unique to you.
+    Here you may want to change the numbers of the nick to be unique to you.

     After entering it, click save.